c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

          export JOB_MAIL=<my.name@my.email.ca>
          export RAP_ID=<my-rap-id>

+      You can refer to the full list of modules available on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, formerly Compute Canada, servers at the :ref:`module page<doc_cvmfs_modules>`.

+      .. admonition:: JOB_MAIL and RAP_ID
+         :class: note

-      You will need to replace the text in "<>" with your account and GenPipes software version specific information.
+         You will need to replace the text in "<>" with your DRAC account specific information.

          **JOB_MAIL** is the environment variable that needs to be set to the email ID on which GenPipes job status notifications are sent corresponding to each job initiated by your account.
 It is advised that you create a separate email for jobs since you can receive hundreds of emails per pipeline.
 You can also de-activate the email sending option by removing the “-M $JOB_MAIL” option from the .ini files.

          **RAP_ID** is the Resource Allocation Project ID from DRAC.
 It is usually in the format: rrg-lab-xy OR def-lab.

    .. tab:: MUGQIC Analysts